Fastmancz/DownloadTableConfig/README.md

 Provides easy to use download configs with file prefixes.

 ## File format
+- Each line contains one file at max
+- Blank and commented lines are skiped
+- Each file can have prefix `[PrefixName PrefixArg1 PrefixArg2 PrefixArg3 ...]`

 1. `FilePath`
   - e.g. `materials/decals/custom/redstar.vtf`
 2. `[PrefixName PrefixArg1 PrefixArg2 PrefixArg3 ...]
 FilePath`